Tax Resolution Services

 No, you can only have one payment plan with the IRS.

 The interest rate is adjusted quarterly, and compounded daily.
 Interest will accrue on any unpaid tax, penalties and interest until the balance is paid in full.
-The IRS uses the federal short-term rate based on daily compounding interest to calculate the interest they charge and pay.
+The IRS uses the federal short-term rate based on daily compounding interest.
 Changes to the rate don't affect the interest rate charged for prior quarters or years.